 What are Roman numerals?

 The Roman numeral is another way to represent the numbers.
-It has a combination of symbols which possess a fixed value.
+It has a combination of symbols that possess a fixed value.
 For example, XXXIX Roman numeral is equal to the number 39.

-Mention the fixed symbols used in Roman numerals and its integer value.
+Mention the fixed symbols used in Roman numerals and their integer values.